 Another advantage of using augmented reality in construction is that people can collaborate and solve problems effectively while being in different locations.

-Field workers can share their video feed from the glasses and receive advice or instructions from a remote expert in real time.
+Field workers can share their video feed from the AR glasses and receive advice or instructions from a remote expert in real time.
 Several people can work on one model with all the necessary information in front of them.